AnalogArnold/2D-DIC-heatmap/README.md

 * **Many (perhaps *too* many) comments:** This is for two reasons:
   * This code was written for me and my labmates who, for the most part, do not have much coding experience and I wanted this to be as understandable for them as possible.
   * Plotting heatmaps and using classes (version 2.0) was something new to me at the time, so I kept these comments for future reference.
+* **Figure aesthetics:** Admittedly, the whitespace between the suptitle and the rest of the figure could be adjusted to look a bit better.

 # License
 MIT License
 Copyright (C) 2025 AnalogArnold (Michael Darcy)